 Having a retirement savings plan is essential to securing your financial security later in life.
 By utilizing various retirement savings accounts, you can maximize your tax savings, invest in the index funds, and take advantage of compound interest — leaving you with more money when the time comes to retire.

-So, what type of retirement plans might you consider?
+So in order to boost your retirement savings, what type of retirement plans might you consider?

 A 401k is the most common retirement account that allows you to contribute pre-tax income to invest and grow tax-free through the company you work for.